Measurement

 1. Volume trend, not absolute volume.
 The absolute number will likely be small.
 What matters is whether it is growing month-on-month.
 Flat or declining AI referrals on a growing site is a GEO signal: your content is not being cited.
 Growing AI referrals on a site with weak traditional SEO is a strong positive sign — it means AI engines are finding your content useful even before Google does.

 2. Which pages are getting cited.
-The landing page dimension will show you exactly which URLs are appearing in AI responses.
+The landing page dimension shows you exactly which URLs are appearing in AI responses.
 Cross-reference these against your key commercial pages.
 If AI is sending traffic to your blog posts but not to your services or pricing pages, that is a content gap: your commercial pages are not structured in a way that makes AI engines confident enough to recommend them.

 3. Conversion rate versus organic.
 Compare your AI channel’s conversion rate against your Organic Search channel in the same date range.
 If your AI conversion rate is already higher — even with tiny volume — it validates that the citation strategy is working.
 If it is lower, the issue is usually that the AI is citing informational content and users arriving at blog posts have no clear next step.

-Perplexity traffic in GA4: what makes it different and what to do with it
+Perplexity traffic in GA4: what makes it different

 What low AI referral numbers actually mean